island-is/handbook/docs/api-design-guide/design-principles/naming-conventions.md

 # Naming Conventions

 This document describes API naming conventions related to services and resources, with focus on the general consumer experience.
-Consistency and clear naming conventions is key to provide uniform APIs between government agencies.
+Consistency and clear naming conventions are key to provide uniform APIs between government agencies.
 _For further information about our naming conventions for the developer experience please refer to our [coding standard]._

 ## General

-In order to provide consistent consumer experience across the government API ecosystem and over a long period of time, all names used by an API should be:
+In order to provide a consistent consumer experience across the government API ecosystem and over a long period of time, all names used by an API should be:

 - simple
 - intuitive
 - consistent

 One goal of these naming conventions is to ensure that the majority of consumers can easily understand an API.
-It does this by encouraging the use of simple, consistent and small vocabulary when naming methods and resources.
+It does this by encouraging the use of a simple, consistent and small vocabulary when naming methods and resources.
 It also enforces names to be in British English.
 A developer should use our [glossary] list when in trouble finding the appropriate English translation of an Icelandic concept.